aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 activity at this time conveys the success of the application targeting this specific population of farmworkers.

-## Comparing User Sessions by ‘Hour of the Day’, ‘Day of the Month’, and ‘Activity of the User’
+## Comparing User Sessions by ‘Hour of the Day’, ‘Day of the Month’, and ‘Activity of the User’, 2020-2021

 ![](App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/heatmap2-1.png)
 <figcaption align="center">